 The Directorate has implemented robust measures to tackle the financial challenge.
 Fortnightly budget meetings are held with the Deputy Leader, Chief Executive and the Cabinet Member.
 Whilst Adult Social Care is the most prominent issue, there is a clear recognition that all parts of the Council need to contribute to mitigate budget pressures.
 The Maximising Independence of Adults programme has been launched with a clear remit to stretch the resources that are available and to deliver savings.
-A key area for action is the need to ensure that commissioning and funding arrangements, for example those relating to Continuing Health Care and Enhanced Assessment Beds, are appropriate and that we are co-ordinating efforts to manage demand.
+A key area for action is the need to manage and reduce demand within the system.
+Our relationship with the NHS is crucial; we need to ensure that commissioning and funding arrangements, for example those relating to Continuing Health Care and Enhanced Assessment Beds, are appropriate and that we are co-ordinating efforts to manage demand.